MeegadaVamsidhar/Vamsidhar/README.md

-# 💫 About Me:
+# Hi, I'm Vamsidhar Reddy,
-Hi, I'm Vamsidhar Reddy, a Computer Science and Engineering student at NIT Durgapur with a keen interest in web development, software engineering, and problem-solving.
+A Computer Science and Engineering student at NIT Durgapur with a keen interest in web development, software engineering, and problem-solving.
 I enjoy building dynamic, user-friendly web applications and continuously expanding my skills in front-end and back-end technologies.<br><br>With a strong foundation in programming and a passion for learning, I actively explore new frameworks, contribute to projects, and engage in coding challenges.
 Currently honing my skills in HTML, CSS ,MERN Stack, I aim to create scalable and efficient digital solutions.<br><br>Excited to collaborate, innovate, and grow in the world of technology!
 Let's connect and build something amazing together.

 ## 🌐 Socials: